Hackable-magazine/vrtneopixel/README.rst

 types are allowed:
 - simple integer : total number of leds in the matrix, must have an integer square root (ie. 16 -> 4x4 matrix, etc.).
-- tuple (cols, rows) : number of columns and rows of the matrix.
+- tuple (rows, cols) : number of rows and columns of the matrix.

 ----